Extensions of Operator-Valued Kernels on $\mathbb{F}^{+}_{d}$: Abstract

-We study the problem of extending a positive-definite operator-valued kernel, defined on words of a fixed finite length from a free semigroup, to a global kernel defined on all words.
-We show that if the initial kernel satisfies a natural one-step dominance inequality on its interior, a global extension that preserves this interior data and the dominance property is always possible.
-This extension is constructed explicitly via a Cuntz-Toeplitz model.
-For the problem of matching the kernel on the boundary, we introduce an intrinsic shift-consistency condition.
+We study the problem of extending a positive definite operator-valued kernel, defined on words of a fixed finite length from a free semigroup, to a global kernel defined on all words.
+We show that if the initial kernel satisfies a one-step dominance inequality on its interior, a global extension that preserves this interior data and the dominance property is always possible.
+For the problem of matching the kernel on the boundary, we introduce a shift-consistency condition.
 We prove this condition is sufficient to guarantee the existence of a global extension that agrees with the original kernel on its entire domain.

 \keywords{positive definite kernels; free semigroups; dilation; Cuntz-Toeplitz; kernel extension; moment problem}

 {}